Turkish Journal of Electrical

 References

-While citing publications, preference should be given to the latest, most up-to-date publications.
+When citing publications, preference should be given to the latest, most up-to-date sources.
+Citing the latest sources can help to ensure that the paper is relevant and timely, and that it reflects the latest developments in the field.
 Authors are responsible for the accuracy of references.
 Both in-text citations and the references must be prepared according to IEEE Citation Style.
 In the main text of the manuscript, references should be cited using Arabic numbers in square brackets.
 The reference styles for different types of publications are presented in the following examples.

 Journal Article: H. Ayasso and A. Mohammad-Djafari, "Joint NDT Image Restoration and Segmentation Using Gauss–Markov–Potts Prior Models and Variational Bayesian Computation," IEEE Transactions on Image Processing, vol. 19, no. 9, pp. 2265-77, 2010.